-I have had a few questions from readers on tips to keep their Abbott FreeStyle Libre and Libre 2 from falling or being knocked off before the 14-day expiry.
-Here are a few tips I have been using to help keep my Libre Sensor from falling or being knocked off of the back of your arm since 2018.
+Here are 8 tips I have been using to help stop my Libre Glucose Sensor from falling or being knocked off of the back of your arm since 2018.

-7 Tips to help keep your FreeStyle Libre Attached for 14-days
+8 Tips to help stop your FreeStyle Libre from falling off

-- Tip 1: Hair is our enemy, start with a blank slate
+- Hair is our enemy, start with a blank slate

-- Tip 2: Ensure the Libre sensor area is clean and dry
+- Ensure the Libre sensor area is clean and dry

-- Tip 3: Pre-Treat the Libre Sensor area with Skin Tac
+- Pre-Treat the Libre Sensor area with Skin Tac

-- Tip 4: Smooth the edges with a Blunt Object
+- Smooth the edges with a blunt object

-- Tip 5: Wait One Hour Before Getting it Wet
+- Wait One Hour Before Getting it Wet

-- Tip 7: Protect your Libre – give it a helping hand
+- Protect your Libre – give it a helping hand

 - What to do if your Libre Sensor Falls Off Early